 What to Expect at Home

-You will probably notice itchiness, pain, burning, and numbness along your incision.
-You may hear a clicking sound where the bone is slowly re-attaching.
+You'll probably notice itchiness, pain, burning, and numbness along your incision.
+You may hear a clicking sound where the bone is slowly reattaching.
 Complete healing of the bone may take 6 to 12 months.

-You will probably have a small amount of fluid underneath the skin near your incision.
+You may have a small amount of fluid under the skin near your incision.
 The swelling may be worse in the morning when you wake up.

 You may have headaches.
 You may notice this more with deep breathing, coughing, or being active.
 You may have less energy when you get home.
 This may last for several months.